 He left school at 16, later winning a Rhodes scholarship to Oxford, where he took a Master of Letters degree.
 He later worked as a labourer and river guide.

 Richard Flanagan wrote and directed the film version of The Sound of One Hand Clapping, which was released in 1998, and world premiered at the 1998 Berlin Film Festival, where it was nominated for Golden Bear for Best film.
 He also co-wrote the script for the film Australia, which premiered in 2008.

 Richard Flanagan has single-handedly given voice to Tasmania, still most widely known in the popular imagination as the former Van Diemen’s Land, a penal colony and one of the furthermost outposts of the British Empire.

-His three novels are notable for their imaginative range, their risk taking, and their insistence upon the foregrounding of love at the heart of human experience.
+His novels are notable for their imaginative range, their risk taking, and their insistence upon the foregrounding of love at the heart of human experience.